 A case was brought to me as JPEGs encrypted by ransomware.
 This article shows repair of JPEGs that fell victim of ransomware.
 This particular ransomware only encrypts part of the file.
 Due to this the JPEG header and some 150 KB of JPEG data are lost.
 Using a reference file and after weeding encrypted data we can repair these photos.
 Repairing is done file by file, this is not an automatic process where 100’s of files are repaired with a single click.

-Now, as this article is not to give anyone false hope, understand that fully encrypted files can not be ‘repaired’.
+Now, as this post is not to give anyone false hope, understand that fully encrypted files can not be ‘repaired’.
 The only repair possible is by decrypting such files.
+With some practice you’ll be able to repair one image per minute.
+JPEG-Repair was not designed or never intended as a specialized ransomware repair tool.

 New!
 Media_Repair repairs audio and video files affected by STOP (DJVU) Ransomware (MP4, M4V, MOV, 3GP, WAV, MP3).